-Creating the best crock pot roast recipe doesn’t need to be hard work this ingenious kitchen appliance.
+Creating the best crock pot roast recipe doesn’t need to be hard work thanks to this ingenious kitchen appliance.
 Cooking your pot roast in slow cooker will cause the meat to fall off the bone with tenderness, and bring out flavors you never thought possible.

-In case you didn’t believe it for yourself, there is scientific evidence to show just how slow cookers help to create the most perfectly succulent roast.
+In case you didn’t believe it for yourself, there is scientific evidence to show just how slow cookers help to create the most perfectly succulent roast (1).
 When you slow cook meat in a crock pot, you’re helping to slowly melt the collagen into gelatin which makes it soft and juicy.

 There’s no denying that slow cooker roast is the only way to achieve this Sunday dinner favorite, and once you’ve perfect the slow cooker pot roast you’ll never go back.
 In addition, there are some scrumptious ideas for what to do with the leftovers the next day.